Hiring Developers for a Startup: Actionable Tips

 The common startup recruitment struggles include:

 Sounds tough.
-But the good news is that there are a few "wild cards" a startup can use as leverage when scaling the team.
+But the good news is that there are a few "wild cards" a startup can use as leverage when expanding the team.
 You need to get to the bottom of what may serve as motivation.

 What Can Motivate Developers or Other Specialists to Work at a Startup?